LEU — Centrus Energy Corp.

 2. Strategic Updates and Business Highlights

-- Centrus announced the commencement of commercial centrifuge manufacturing to meet the LEU market demand and a substantial backlog.
+- Centrus announced the commencement of commercial centrifuge manufacturing to meet the LEU market demand.

-- Awarded a $900 million HALEU enrichment contract by the Department of Energy, with potential to exceed $1 billion.
+- Awarded a $900 million HALEU enrichment contract by the Department of Energy, potentially exceeding $1 billion.

-- The company is focused on reducing lead times and unit costs through operational improvements and partnerships, including a significant collaboration with Fluor as the primary EPC at the Piketon facility.
+- The company is focused on reducing lead times and unit costs while enhancing operational efficiency.

 3. Forward Guidance and Outlook

-- Operational goals include finalizing contracts with critical partners, adding at least 150 new employees, and releasing the first certified-for-construction work package in Piketon.
+- Operational goals include finalizing contracts with key suppliers and adding at least 150 new employees across facilities.

 4. Bad News, Challenges, or Points of Concern

-- A scheduled shipment from Russia was delayed, impacting average cost per SWU and overall gross margin.
+- Shipping Delays: A scheduled shipment from Russia was delayed, impacting gross margins and net income for Q4 2025.

 5. Notable Q&A Insights